-The primary aim of the course will be to give students an overview of Western social and political philosophy, focusing on key texts from four historical moments: the ancient Athenian democratic polis; the early modern constitutional state; the modern liberal market order; and contemporary pluralist republics.
+The primary aim of the course will be to give students an overview of Western social and political philosophy, focusing on key classical and modern texts.
+Over the two blocks, we will focus on five historical moments in the history of Western philosophy and politics: the ancient Athenian democratic polis; the classical Roman and Christian receptions of and amendments to Greek philosophy and politics; the early modern constitutional state; the modern liberal market order; and contemporary pluralist republics.
 In each section of the course, we will examine two or more competing philosophical treatises that question the then-dominant understandings of society and politics, claim to establish some better or truer interpretation of organized human life, and suggest means for reforming or transforming society and politics in light of that interpretation.
 Topics to be discussed may include: the problem of truth and the role of justice in politics; the questions of whether natural laws can be identified and of what roles or obligations common people might have in constitutional states; the difficulties of understanding the social and political significance of individuality and the place of equal rights or common goods in the social order; and the problematic roles of intellectuals, patriotism, eroticism, and diversity in democratic orders.
 The exact topics examined, however, will be shaped by the questions raised in our discussions.

-Along the way, the course will introduce students to the writings of several influential political and philosophical thinkers, including Plato, Aristotle, Hobbes, Rousseau, Bentham, and Marx, as well as two contemporary thinkers, the recently deceased Allan Bloom and the very much alive William Connolly.
+Along the way, the course will introduce students to the writings of several influential political and philosophical thinkers, including Plato, Aristotle, Cicero, Augustine, Pizan, Hobbes, Locke, Rousseau, Kant, Bentham, Marx, and Nietzsche, as well as two recently deceased contemporary philosophers, Allan Bloom and Richard Rorty.

 In addition to giving an overview of social and political philosophy in the West, the course's historical inquiry will provide the class with historical and philosophical tools useful for examining a contemporary problem that may be as old as any Western tradition of thought: the possible conflict between rational order and democratic expression.
-To some, including thinkers as ancient as Plato and as recent as Bloom, democracy poses threats to order and reason; while to others, including in some ways Aristotle, Rousseau, and Connolly, citizen participation and public deliberation promise to make the notion of democratic order a living reality.
+To some, including thinkers as ancient as Plato and as recent as Bloom, democracy poses threats to order and reason; while to others, including in some ways Aristotle, Rousseau, and Rorty, citizen participation and public deliberation promise to make the notion of democratic order a living reality.
 This course will seek to encourage students to look closely at all sides of such arguments and to begin thinking about what democracy may mean in a contemporary context.